 Any ideas about what you like in a cookbook?
 Do let me know in the comments below.
 I love to hear your feedback.
 Really, I write recipes partly for me, but another big part is for you.
 The readers of the BHK, I wonder a lot about what you’ll like and always listen to your comments.

 You can see that I like these dumplings with a little colour, from a hot pan.
-You can cook them on a lower heat if you like, we’re just really warming them through.
+You can cook them on a lower heat if you like, for a longer time.

 If you are cooking your own chickpeas, not using tinned, make sure they’re not overcooked or mushy.
 This will lead to a wet mix, which is not what we want.
-If this happens, I’d recommend adding gram/ chickpea flour until the mix firms up a little.
 Remember that once the mix cools, it will get thicker.

 Italian Herb and Sun Dried Tomato Dumplings